 If you plan on walking around afterward when it’s dark, try and wear something that cars and bikes can see you.
 If you want to dress up in ugly Christmas sweaters or matching holiday outfits for the whole family, feel free to add to the Holiday spirit.

 What Time Should You Go?

-December Nights usually begins at 5pm and ends at 9pm, however this year, it is from 11 AM to 10 PM.
+December Nights begins at 3 pm and ends at 11 pm on Friday and 11 am to 11 pm on Saturday.
 So you could ideally go anytime between then.

 Some More Tips Before You Go